offbynull/learn/Math/input/input.md

 Common denominator
 ```

-Conceptually, you can think of `{bm} fraction addition` as adding together pieces.
-That is, as long as the number of pieces used to represent a whole (denominator) is the same between both fractions, adding them together is simply adding together the individual pieces (numerators).
+Conceptually, you can think of `{bm} fraction addition` as adding together parts.
+That is, as long as the number of parts used to represent a whole (denominator) is the same between both fractions, adding them together is simply adding together the individual parts (numerators).

 For example, the denominator for the fractions `{kt} \frac{1}{4}` and `{kt} \frac{2}{4}` is 4.
 Since the fractions have a common denominator, you can add them together by adding the numerators while keeping the denominator...